-Step One
+Step One - Initiating a Complaint

-A) Complaint Initiation:

-The student has ten (10) calendar days from the date of the incident to file the complaint, utilizing the GCC Complaint Form, to the Student Support Services Office.
+A) Complaint Initiation: The student has ten (10) working days from the date of the incident to file the complaint, utilizing the GCC Complaint Form, to the Student Support Services Office.
 All supporting documentation must be submitted with the GCC Complaint Form.